2H Water Technologies uses its six-step process to tackle a customer’s wastewater treatment project

 Our Six Step Process is designed to provide a flexible structure that helps us take a customer project from initial design to successful implementation.

 - TREATMENT TARGETS & METHODOLOGY

-The effluent had an average COD to BOD ratio of 2:1 which suggested good treatability but also included a cocktail of other contaminates requiring treatment.
-The pilot plant was designed to ascertain the effect these contaminates would have on the treatability of the effluent and how much the biological process would reduce these contaminates along with the levels of reduction of the COD and BOD.
+According to the customer analysis, the effluent had an average COD to BOD ratio of 2:1 which suggested good treatability but also included a cocktail of other contaminates requiring treatment.
+The pilot plant was designed to ascertain the effect these contaminates would have on treatability and determine the biological processes necessary to reduce COD, BOD and contaminants.

 DESIGN AND BUILD

 The pilot plant comprised two BIOdek Trickling Filters in series, both of which were constructed in clear PVC vessels and fitted with our BIOdek polypropylene structured plastic media.